freecodecamp-greenville/fcc-greenville-www/index.md

 ## Parking

-Parking for the events is located at the Aloft parking garage, on Richardson street, adjacent to NEXT on Main building.
+Parking for the events is located at the Aloft parking garage, on Richardson Street, adjacent to NEXT on Main building.
 Drive to the 5th floor and be sure to ring a door bell for entrance to the building.

 Please visit our